 Headshot of Stacie Rohrbach

-Stacie Rohrbach is an Associate Professor and Director of Graduate Studies for the MDes, MPS, and MA programs in the School of Design at Carnegie Mellon University.
-Stacie teaches studio- and seminar-based design courses at all levels of the undergraduate, masters, and doctoral curriculum and regularly advises thesis projects.
+Stacie Rohrbach is a Professor and Director of Graduate Studies for the MDes, MPS, and MA programs in the School of Design at Carnegie Mellon University.
+Stacie teaches studio- and seminar-based courses in communication, information, and learning design courses at all levels of the undergraduate, master’s, and doctoral programs and regularly advises thesis projects.
 Her research, which stems from the study of communication, information, and interaction design, and a keen interest in perception and cognition, focuses on design for learning.
 Prior to becoming the Director of Graduate Studies, Stacie played a significant role in the design and implementation of the School’s curriculum that was launched in 2014, which spans all of its degree programs.
 She also served as the School’s Communication Design Chair from 2013-2019.

-Currently, Stacie's discoveries are informing an investigation of student motivation as a critical facet in the design of effective learning experiences.
-Continuing the work she has conducted over the past decade, Stacie is also applying her findings to the design and development of interactive assessment tools that enable students and instructors to comment on, and track, performance over time to aid continuous learning.
+In the realm of design education, Stacie's discoveries inform investigations of student motivation as a critical facet in the design of effective learning experiences.
+Continuing the work she conducted over the past decade, Stacie is applying her findings to the design and development of interactive assessment tools that enable students and instructors to comment on, and track, performance over time to aid continuous learning.
 Her recent research projects have been supported by National Science Foundation, Qatar National Research Foundation, Fine Foundation, Institute of Education Science, and Carnegie Mellon University ProSEED grants.
-Stacie also teaches a course related to her research, which has been sponsored by PNC Bank, the Carnegie Museum of Natural History, and UPMC Health Plan, Inc.
+Stacie also teaches a course related to her research—Designing Experiences for Learning—which has been sponsored by PNC Bank, the Carnegie Museum of Natural History, UPMC Health Plan, Inc., and Phipps Conservatory.

-Stacie publishes her work that focuses on design for learning in international journals and conference proceedings, presents at national and international design and education conferences, conducts curriculum design and implementation workshops with educators and administrators across the country, runs executive education sessions, and integrates her inquiry and discoveries into her courses.
-In addition to teaching core undergraduate and graduate design studio courses, Stacie has developed three courses for the School of Design that speak directly to her strength in design for learning, which include ‘Information, Interaction, and Perception’, ‘Designing Experiences for Learning’, and a doctoral-level course, ‘Teaching Design II’.
+Stacie publishes her work that focuses on design for learning in books, international journals, and conference proceedings, presents at national and international design and education conferences, conducts curriculum design and implementation workshops with educators and administrators across the country, runs executive education sessions, and integrates her inquiry and discoveries into her courses.
+Stacie has developed three courses for the School of Design that speak directly to her strength in design for learning, which include ‘Information, Interaction, and Perception’, ‘Designing Experiences for Learning’, and a doctoral-level course, ‘Teaching Design II’.

 My Links: